Telephone Utilities: Frequently Asked Questions

 What happened to Competitive Local Exchange Carriers (CLECs), Competitive Toll Providers (CTPs), and Payphone Service Providers (PSPs)?

 For the most part, the companies that our rules previously called CLECs, CTPs, or PSPs are now called “ELECs” in the rules.
 A company that operates in more than one of these categories will now file as a single ELEC entity, rather than filing (for example) both CLEC and CTP forms.
+Some regulations are still based on the types of services an ELEC provides, for example an ELEC must be operating as a Local Exchange Carrier to assess intrastate access charges.
 A company that operates payphones, whether or not it also offers other telephone services, will file as an ELEC (including the T-6 Payphone Location Report.)

 Three exceptions are worth noting.